 I tried to recreate the look shown above for a casual Sunday dinner date with Nick.
 First, I folded the scarf into the pli de base, shown below on the left, and tied my hair into a messy bun.
 Then I followed the instructions shown below on the right, except I wrapped the scarf around the nape of my neck before tying it at the top and tucked in the ends.

-I was afraid Nick would think it looked silly, but he thought it was really cute (although this could’ve just been the novelty effect, like that time I got bangs—admittedly not my best look—and he couldn’t stop smiling and calling me new wife!).
+I was afraid Nick would think it looked silly, but he thought it was really cute (although this could’ve just been the novelty effect, like that time I got bangs—admittedly not my best look—and he couldn’t stop smiling and calling me “new wife!”).
 Regardless, it’d been raining almost all weekend (cue the frizz), so this scarf-turned-headband also helped hide a bad-hair day.

 Now that I’ve learned to tie at least one knot, I think I’ll keep experimenting.
 According to my cards, this same silk square could also be a halter top, so stay tuned!